siphomateke/quantum-router/README.md

 # Quantum Router

-An extension that replaces the default Huawei router interface.
+An app that replaces the default Huawei router interface.

 ### Important: This project is still very young.
 As of yet there are no releases.